 Every object class has a unique class structure that defines the instance data contained in the object.
-(See "Class Structures" on page 593 for details.)
+(See "Creating an Object Class Structure" in Chapter 13 of the Object Programming manual for details.)
 When writing your own parser object (a subclass of the IDLffXMLSAX object), you must first determine what instance data you need your parser object to contain, and define a class structure accordingly.

 Your parser object's class structure must inherit from the IDLffXMLSAX class structure.
-See "Inheritance" on page 595 for details.
+See "Inheritance" in Chapter 13 of the Object Programming manual for details.